desertmen/Mountain-Generator/README.md

 # Mountain-Generator
-this project proceduraly generates mountain ranges with perlin noise, each mountain range consists of multiple mesh chunks
+this project proceduraly generates mountain ranges with perlin noise, each mountain range consists of multiple mesh chunks.
+Peaks of generated mountain range are highlighted with peak indicators

 Mountain Object must contain these scripts:
   - MapGenerator